galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 * *UMI-tools Extract* - Filters reads for those only with matching barcodes given by our barcodes file.
 * *RNA-STAR* - As seen in the log, we lose 25% of our reads for being too short or being multiply mapped.

 Another filtering measure we can apply is to keep reads that we are confident about, e.g those with a minimum number of mismatches to the reference within an acceptable range.
+Specifically, we want to keep all reads that align to the forward or reverse strand that also have less that 3 mismatches to the reference, and are also mapped only once to the reference.

 > ### {% icon hands_on %} Hands-on: Task description
 >